Multi-Select

 6. Right-click each of the correct choices and select Mark Correct Answer from the pop-up menu.
 They will be shaded green.

 7. Click Online Test Preview to see how the multiple-select question will look and behave in an online test.
-If you are satisfied, close the Preview, then click Save.
+When you are done, close the Preview, then then click Save.

 When you click Make PDF, you’ll see that your multi-select question gets whatever label you specified on the Format tab.
 If you turn it into an online test, you’ll see the labels are turned into checkboxes.